 8.1 Players and Parents/Guardians

 Player concerns and issues may be respectfully taken up with the coaching staff or team manager in the first instance, if issues are not resolved then you may refer the issue to the Football Operations Manager.
-If the player is still not satisfied with the outcome then they should submit a written letter to the RRFC Board outlining their issue or concern.
+If the player is still not satisfied with the outcome, then they should submit a written letter to the RRFC Board outlining their issue or concern.

 The RRFC Board will convene a dispute resolution panel to investigate decide a course of action regarding the dispute.
 The decision of the Dispute Resolution Panel shall be final and binding on the relevant player